oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

 ### Create and assign roles

 In the WHATABYTE client settings, re-enable the authentication features, and also enable RBAC.
-Set `menu-admin` in the _User Role_ text-box.
+Set `menu-admin` in the _User Role_ text box.
 Click on **Save**.

 Now if you sign in with the user you created, the UI will not display the links to perform write operations, as the role has not yet been assigned.